 Developed by Rosemary Hipkins with Lorraine Spiller and Sandy Robbins of NZCER.

-The Science capabilities planning deck is a practical resource to support teachers to use the science capabilities as they plan learning across all levels of the curriculum.
+The Science capabilities planning deck is a practical and adaptable resource to support teachers to use the science capabilities as they plan learning across all levels of the curriculum.

 The cards in the Science deck use a series of statements of specific aspects to unpack each of the five science capabilities from the Nature of Science.